 My research interest are around how we can build more inclusive urban neighbourhoods particularly in the context of urban regeneration and population change.
 Specifically I am interested in how we conceptualise and understand feelings of belonging and attachment to the places in which we live and how these understandings can better inform processes of urban regeneration.
 These interest are focused around three main themes;

-- Progressive and inclusive forms of community development
+- Collaborative and inclusive forms of urban development

 - Social innovation within the community and voluntary sector